mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-"projectRef" is a reference to the parent AtlasProject resource.
+projectRef is a reference to the parent AtlasProject resource.
-Mutually exclusive with the "externalProjectRef" field
+Mutually exclusive with the "externalProjectRef" field.

 <table>
     <thead>